qcs-create2024/qcs-create2024.github.io/modules/modules_main.md

 ---
 title: Modules
+subtitle: Specialized topics not typically covered in grad school courses
 ---

 Links to the training modules will be posted here as modules come online through years 1-3.